OTR WELLNESS

 Meet the Team:

-KRISTIN DEZEN, PhD (DC and Alexandria Offices)
+KRISTIN DEZEN, PhD (children/teens only)

 Kristin is a licensed clinical psychologist and certified school psychologist who is particularly passionate about working with children who have experienced trauma.
 She began her training studying social work and psychology at Nazareth College of Rochester, and subsequently completed a Masters degree in public policy at Georgetown University and a doctorate in Urban Education and School Psychology at the University of Wisconsin-Milwaukee.
 As part of her graduate training, Kristin’s research interests included resilience and the effects of trauma on children, and her dissertation included the creation of an online training module for school psychologists working with children who have experienced trauma.